MicrosoftDocs/sql-docs/docs/t-sql/language-elements/rollback-transaction-transact-sql.md

  ROLLBACK TRANSACTION cannot reference a *savepoint_name* in distributed transactions started either explicitly with BEGIN DISTRIBUTED TRANSACTION or escalated from a local transaction.

  A transaction cannot be rolled back after a COMMIT TRANSACTION statement is executed, except when the COMMIT TRANSACTION is associated with a nested transaction that is contained within the transaction being rolled back.
-In this instance, the nested transaction will also be rolled back, even if you have issued a COMMIT TRANSACTION for it.
+In this instance, the nested transaction will is rolled back, even if you have issued a COMMIT TRANSACTION for it.

  Within a transaction, duplicate savepoint names are allowed, but a ROLLBACK TRANSACTION using the duplicate savepoint name rolls back only to the most recent SAVE TRANSACTION using that savepoint name.